FajarArrizki/mcp-technical-analysis/README.md

 ---

-*Built for the AI analysis community - empowering AI assistants with professional market analysis capabilities*
+*Built for the AI analysis community - empowering AI assistants with professional technical analysis capabilities*